 To do this, you’ll need to purchase a seamer.
 Seamers can be extremely expensive.

-You can find a on Amazon, but most of the time, they’ll be manual, which quickly becomes exhausting, and the reviews are pretty negative.
+You can find a No products found. on Amazon, but most of the time, they’ll be manual, which quickly becomes exhausting, and the reviews are pretty negative.
 If buying a seamer is too expensive for you, bottling your beer may be a better option.

 To seam your can, you’ll simply follow the instructions on your seamer.
 You’ll take the can, place it on the seamer, if automated, then press start.
 The seamer will then go in a circular motion and crimp the edges of the lid and the can together until it’s sealed.
 Make sure you’re doing all of this on the foam, as it will help create a better seal.